MicrosoftDocs/fabric-docs/docs/real-time-intelligence/migrate-synapse-data-explorer.md

 - A [workspace](../get-started/create-workspaces.md) with a Microsoft Fabric-enabled [capacity](../enterprise/licenses.md#capacity)
 - Users must have Admin permissions on both the source cluster and the target Fabric workspace to initiate the migration process

-## Migration process
+## Migration steps

-The migration process involves the following steps:
+The migration process is performed using Fabric REST API endpoints.
+The process involves the following steps:

-- **Run assessment checks**: Validate the limitations applicable to your source cluster.
-This indicates which operations are automatically performed and where manual intervention is needed.
+1.

 - **Perform the actual migration**: Initiate the migration process using the Fabric migration endpoint.
 The process creates a new eventhouse and migrate all databases from the source cluster to the eventhouse.

 ## Related content